hashicorp/nomad/website/source/docs/agent/config.html.md

     sub-schedulers this server will handle.
 This can be used to restrict the evaluations that worker threads will dequeue for processing.
 This defaults to all available schedulers.
+  * `reconnect_timeout` This is a string with unit suffix, such as "300ms", "48h" or "2h45m" (valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h").
+This timeout controls for how long nomad attempt to connect to a failed node before removing it from the cluster.
+  * `tombstone_timeout` This is a string with unit suffix, such as "300ms", "48h" or "2h45m" (valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h").
+This timeout controls for how long nomad remember a left node before removing it from the cluster.

 ## Client-specific Options